Emergency Notifications and Timely Warnings

 Information can be limited in the first moments of a police response, but officers will work to quickly gather initial information from as many people as possible, visually assess the situation, and look for evidence of a crime.
 If the information available indicates that there is an immediate risk to health and safety of campus, even if a report has not been verified as credible, the responding CSUPD officer or officers will alert their supervisors to request a review for an emergency notification.
 Supervisors will immediately contact the chief of police or designee with known information for immediate consideration.
 The chief or designee will initiate the process of sending an emergency alert.

-When initiating the process for considering an emergency alert, the chief or designee will consider the overall safety of the campus community and if an immediate threat is reported to exist.
+When initiating the process for considering an emergency alert, the chief or designee will consider the overall safety of the university community.
 The chief or designee also will provide information appropriate to include in the alert about the incident to the public information officer or the information officer’s backup to craft the alert.
-The institution will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+The chief of police or designee and the public information officer will, without delay, and considering the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
 Information that may harm the victim or compromise emergency response will not be included in an alert.
 The information officer will verbally read or text the alert copy to the chief or designee for an immediate review for accuracy, and then send out the alert.

 When an emergency or dangerous situation is reported to the CSU Police Department, the chief of police or designee will consider the facts known at that time to assess the nature of the emergency, its severity, and the areas or segments of the university community that are endangered.